VerdeNotte/VersionControl-Git-Github/README.md

 # VersionControl-Git-Github
-Understanding the basics from the beginning about Version Control, Git and Github
+Understanding the basics about Version Control, Git and Github

 1. Set up and a play around